Trepan-Debuggers/remake/INSTALL-from-source.md

 * [Guile](https://www.gnu.org/software/guile/) version 2.0 or greater

-Additionally, if installing from git you need:
+Additionally, if installing from _git_ you need:

 * `git` (duh)
 * `autoconf`
 * `automake`
 * `autopoint`
+* `gettext` to process the language-customizaton files in the `po` director

 and optionally: